jjsnc/jjsnc.github.io/_posts/2025-09-22-OverTheWire: Bandit (11-15).md

 <h4>[Level 12]</h4>
 Cool level that deals with decompressing and extracting files.
 We are given a hexdump that has been compressed several times.
 But before that, we need to create a space where we can work.

 OverTheWire suggests creating a temporary file inside `tmp`.
-We can do this by navigating to `tmp` and manually doing `mkdir`, or we can use the `mktemp -d` command to create a unique randomly named directory in tmp.
+We can do this by navigating to `tmp` and manually doing `mkdir`, or we can use the `mktemp -d` command to create a unique, randomly named directory in tmp.

 Now, after creating a temporary directory, we need to reverse the hexdump given to us.
 Luckily, there exists a command to do just that.